What is a Service layer?

 Typically, service contracts provide three distinct types of interfaces:

 However, there is no requirement that service contracts conform to all three patterns.

 Advantages of service contracts

-Service contracts permit you to add a new customer extension that adds or changes business logic-level resource models and models without breaking the system.
-How?
-Through the use of the <preference> element of a dependency injection config file (
+Service contracts allow you to add a new customer extension that adds or changes business logic-level resource models without breaking the system.

 di.xml file specifies which PHP class to use for the interface